Ferroxius/Palette/Alpyne_Installation.md

 **Troubleshooting Wabbajack**
 If Wabbajack idles or fails installation the first thing I would suggest is just restart Wabbajack.
 It'll pick up right where it left off and you wont lose any progress

-If Wabbajack continues to have trouble then I'd suggest joining Aetherius modding (Link in [Contacts](#contacts)) and finding the beta modlists channel to inquire there
+If Wabbajack continues to have trouble then I'd suggest joining Aetherius modding (Link in [Contacts](#contacts)) and finding my modlist support channel "Alpyne-support or Ferro-lists-general" to inquire there

 ## Post-Installation
 Open up Mod Organizer 2.
 Everything should be installed and generally shouldnt require any tweaking unless you plan on modifying the setup